Welcome to today's edition of the Rush 24-7 podcast.

 Rejecting my recommendation flat out like that.

-Now, maybe I'm Taking it as a personal insult.
+Now, maybe I'm taking it as a personal insult.

 Who knows?

-Folks, you've got to hear this.
+Folks, you got to hear this.

-We had this in the Soundbite roster last Friday, but I will admit I was so distracted when that show started yesterday.
+We had this in the Soundbite roster last Friday, but I was so distracted when that show started yesterday, I didn't even have a chance to read the whole thing.

 We had this Friday.